The 53rd Battalion at Fromelles

 The 14th Battalion had a slightly easier time than the 15th and made their first objectives.
 The German breastworks in front of them were taken by bayonet charge.
 The defenders were killed emerging fro their shelters, or driven off.
 The 53rd Battalion then moved on to the second line of defenses, a substantial trench system known as the Wohngraben.12

 Lieut.
 Col. Norris and his staff were spotted moving over open ground toward the Wohngraben.
-Norris was cut down by fire from the Sugarloaf.
-The last reported words of the 53rd’s respected leadr were ‘Here, I’m done, will somebody take my papers?’13
+Norris was cut down by unsupressed guns firing from the Sugarloaf.
+The last reported words of the 53rd’s respected leader were ‘Here, I’m done, will somebody take my papers?’13

 With most officers dead or wounded, communication between units broke down.
 Lacking clear direction the men became disorientated.
 Groups disappeared into the dust and smoke became lost in the maze of trenches or wandered into ‘supporting’ artillery fire.